Beneath The Surface Of Masters: Pippa Jones and Brenda GraceApril 14, 2015

 The Masters Hub continues to look deeper into the lives and personalities at the heart of the UK Masters community through our ‘Beneath The Surface’ feature.

 Look out for video interviews as well as some fantastic underwater photos courtesy of GB Swimstars.

 What is your background in water polo?

 PJ: I started playing when I was university in the late 70s.
 I was very much at the forefront of developing the game for women in this country through university polo and eventually through club polo for City of Coventry in the early days.
 I played for City of Coventry and was part of the initial British women’s water polo team.
-I played at the World Championships in 1986 and eventually made it to Sheffield and coached City of Sheffield’s women for 10 years I think.
-I coached the national junior side and I’m fully immersed in water polo now to the extent that I’m now playing again as a Masters player, having had 19 years out in the interim period.
+In 1986, I played at the World Championships and eventually made it to Sheffield and coached City of Sheffield’s women for about 10 years.
+I also coached the national junior side and I’m fully immersed in water polo now to the extent that I’m now playing again as a Masters player, having had 19 years out in the interim period.

 BG: I started playing water polo when I was at university and, at that time, women weren’t officially allowed to play the game, so it was quite a challenge to try and convince the powers that be that girls should be allowed to play and I was part of a group of women that campaigned very hard to make the game official for women.
 From university, I then played for City of Coventry. and we won the national championships over a good 10-year period.
 And then I dropped out of water polo.